 Attendance at Major-League Baseball games sets new records nearly every year despite increasing ticket prices and a lagging national economy.
-Using MSA-level data on economic conditions the response of attendance on area economic variables as well as traditional factors such as won-loss records and division standings is explored.
-The research shows that in the face of a secular trend toward greater attendance, local economic variables generally do not have a statistically significant influence on attendance, thus making Major-League Baseball seemingly recession-proof.
+Using MSA-level data on economic conditions we explore the response of attendance on area economic variables as well as traditional factors such as won-loss records and division standings.
+We find that in the face of a secular trend toward greater attendance, local economic variables do not have a statistically significant influence on attendance making Major-League Baseball seemingly recession-proof.